Don-Laliberte/A4_BSTWordTracker/README.md

         -pl - to print in alphanumeric order each word with the file it was found in beside AND number of lines where the word occurs
         -po - to print in alphanumeric order each word with the file it was found in beside AND both number and frequency where each word occurs

-The command you type in should look something like this: java -jar sort.jar "textfile.txt" "-foutput.txt" -pl
+The command you type in should look something like this: java -jar Tracker.jar "textfile.txt" "-foutput.txt" -pl

 WARNING:
 - Filename notated by a "-f" prefix MUST be surrounded by quotes in order for it to work correctly from command line.
 It should look something like this "-foutput.txt"